 Flavors in Wine

 And what if you smell beef jerky or wet wool?
 Don’t be scared!
 These are typical “funky” aromas that appear in some of the best wines in the world.
 The excellent news: Rarely will you taste those qualities once you start sipping.
-When wine tasting, lean into the unknown.
+When tasting, lean into the unknown.
 That’s where things get interesting.

 Wine Decanters

 Decanting is a great example.
-While it is helpful to decant red wines or older wines before tasting, you don’t need a crystal decanter with elaborate fluting.
+While it is helpful to decant red or older wines before tasting, you don’t need a crystal decanter with elaborate fluting.
 Appearance does not matter here.
 As long as it has a wide mouth, you can use almost any vessel.
 We usually grab a glass beaker from our lab at the Wine School.
 It’s efficient and easy to clean.

 We decant wine before tasting to introduce air to the wine.
-This interaction between oxygen and wine sets off a chain reaction that makes the wine taste better than when it was first opened.
+This interaction between oxygen and wine creates a chain reaction that makes the wine taste better than when it was first opened.
 But, of course, if you don’t have a decanter, you can always pour off a glass of wine, reseal the bottle, and give it a good shake.
 The oxygen molecules will take care of softening the wine inside the bottle.
 (But never use this method with aged wines.)

 White wines won’t benefit from decanting because they do not have tannins.
 However, older wines (red or white) should be decanted to remove the sediment accumulated at the bottom over time.
 Pour the wine into the decanter and stop when the sediment reaches the neck.